 IMO regulations for cyber security

-Understanding international requirements for cyber risk management
+Understanding international requirements for maritime cyber security risk management

-In response to the growing threat of cyber crime, the International Maritime Organization (IMO) has issued Resolution MSC.428 (98).
+In response to the growing threat of cyber crime, the International Maritime Organization (IMO) has issued Resolution MSC.428(98).
 This regulation has since been complemented by other guidelines, notably those developed by the Baltic and International Maritime Council (BIMCO) for cyber risk management.

 These guidelines lay out high-level recommendations for incorporating cyber risk management into existing safety management system (SMS) processes, enabling ship owners to protect their vessels.
-As of January 1, 2021, all ship owners must comply with IMO Resolution MSC.428 (98) in order to continue sailing worldwide.
+As of January 1, 2021, all ship owners must comply with IMO Resolution MSC.428(98) in order to continue sailing worldwide.

 Key Benefit